–The recovery period lasts a MINIMUM of 10 – 14 days, Monitor your dog’s healing closely.–

 Your dog received a small green tattoo on their abdomen.
 This indicates that your dog has been sterilized.

 Your dog has received a non-steroidal anti inflammatory drug called Meloxicam, which lasts for 24 hours.
 This will reduce inflammation which will result in pain relief.
 Please present your post-op sheet to your full service veterinarian should your pet need to be seen.
 Do not give your dog human medication like ibuprofen or tylenol – they can be deadly.

 It is VERY IMPORTANT that you purchase an e-collar and put it on your pet for the entire recovery period of 10-14 days minimum.This prevents your dog from licking at their incision.
 If this instruction is not followed, the incision can be licked open and become infected.
 Ensure the e-collar fits your pet properly, extending 2 inches past the tip of their nose.
 We do not recommend soft e-collars or donut style e-collars.

 Should your dog experience a complication directly related to surgery, or you are worried about your dog’s healing process, we are happy to see your dog on the next available surgical date for a free re-check appointment.
 However, we do not have a doctor in the office every day of the week and only have a doctor available for a limited time on each of our surgical days.
 You must call or email to set up a recheck appointment.
 Should your dog require additional medication or sedation during that visit you will be responsible for the cost.
 If there are any questions or concerns related to the surgery, please call our clinic at 860-620-0325 and leave a message or email firstname.lastname@example.org.

-**If there is an emergency after hours (nights/weekends), contact your nearest 24-hour emergency clinic and call our clinic on the following business day.
-You are responsible for all charges of any complications after surgery.
-This includes all visits to any other facility, emergency clinic or otherwise.Drop-off / Pick-up Instructions
+If your dog can’t wait or if there is an emergency after hours (nights/weekends/holidays) and/or on a non-surgical day, contact your full service veterinary hospital or nearest 24-hour emergency animal hospital and call our clinic on the following business day.
+You are responsible for all charges incurred at any other veterinary office.